-k-nTS+ swapping can be used collaboratively between a data owner and the forecaster.
-The forecaster specifies their preferred forecasting model M

-, and the data ownerThe data owner can repeat this process over successive time periods for multiple data releases at times T+1 and beyond.
+Figure 2 illustrates the k-nTS+ swapping process, which can be used collaboratively between a data owner and the forecaster.
+The forecaster specifies their preferred forecasting model M. The data owner generates protected versions of the original data set up through time period T-h using baseline privacy methods with varying levels of privacy strength.
+The data owner computes the forecast errors from using the model M to forecast time periods T-h+1 through T for each version of the data.
+These errors are the target variable in the feature selection process, which uses RReliefF and random forest-based RFE to select an efficient set of features for predicting the forecast errors of the model M. The selected features F*are then used as the basis for swapping to create the protected data set X' from through original data set up through time period T. The data owner can perform the swapping process over successive time periods to release protected data for times T+1 and beyond, and may choose to perform the feature selection process again for any time period.
 Algorithm 2 specifies the k-nTS+ swapping method below.
 A version of Algorithm 2 with more mathematical detail can be found in the Appendix.